canonical/brand-store-documentation/configuration-values.rst

 Ubuntu Pro Dashboard
 ********************

-Brand Store customers are provided an Ubuntu Pro account to enable access to ESM updates during snap builds (enabled by use of the `SNAPCRAFT_UA_TOKEN`).
+Dedicated Snap Store customers are provided an Ubuntu Pro account to enable access to ESM updates during snap builds (enabled by use of the `SNAPCRAFT_UA_TOKEN`).
 This is accomplished by adding your Pro token to CI/CD systems used to build your snaps.
 This token can be accessed by signing into the `Ubuntu Pro Dashboard <http://ubuntu.com/pro/dashboard>`_ using the account mentioned at the beginning of this section.

 Support Portal
 **************

-Brand Store customers are also provided access to our Support Portal which can be used to create support cases, including `requests for super privileged interface connections <https://snapcraft.io/docs/super-privileged-interfaces>`_.
+Dedicated Snap Store customers are also provided access to our Support Portal which can be used to create support cases, including `requests for super privileged interface connections <https://snapcraft.io/docs/super-privileged-interfaces>`_.
 The support portal can be accessed by signing into the `Support Portal Dashboard <https://support-portal.canonical.com/dashboard>`_ using the account mentioned at the beginning of this section.

 Serial Vault
 ------------

-Serial Vault has been provisioned with an account for ``{{CUSTOMER_ADMIN_EMAIL}}``, allowing this account to log into the Serial Vault for administrative purposes, including making configurations required for device authentication against a Brand Store, as described in :doc:`how-to-configure-serial-vault`.
+Serial Vault has been provisioned with an account for ``{{CUSTOMER_ADMIN_EMAIL}}``, allowing this account to log into the Serial Vault for administrative purposes, including making configurations required for device authentication against a Dedicated Snap Store, as described in :doc:`how-to-configure-serial-vault`.

 .. only:: html